No one enjoys being taxed as taxes affect income.

 High net-worth individuals such as celebrities, athletes, and business tycoons also set up offshore assets in tax havens.

-However, tax havens are not exclusively for the wealthy or multinational companies.
+However, tax havens are not exclusively for the wealthy or multinational corporations.

 Anyone can benefit from tax havens.